-Only Antisocial and Borderline personality disorders were assessed in the 2007 Adult Psychiatric Morbidity Survey, however there are a number of other personality disorders which tend to be grouped in to 3 groups (A - Suspicious, B - Emotional and impulsive, and C - Anxious).
+Only antisocial and borderline personality disorders were assessed in the 2007 Adult Psychiatric Morbidity Survey, however there are a number of other personality disorders which tend to be grouped in to three groups (A - Suspicious, B - Emotional and impulsive, and C - Anxious).
 Antisocial and borderline personality disorders are both part of group B, emotional and impulsive.
-People with Antisocial Personality Disorder (ASPD) are characterised by the presence of three or more of the following criteria since the age of 15 or earlier and with characteristics persisting into adulthood (therefore diagnosis is only possible for over 18s):
+People with Antisocial Personality Disorder (ASPD) are characterised by the presence of three or more of the following criteria since the age of 15 or earlier and with characteristics persisting into adulthood (therefore diagnosis is only possible for over 18s);

-- Irresponsibility;
+- Irresponsibility

-- Deceitfulness;
+- Deceitfulness

-- Indifference to the welfare of others;
+- Indifference to the welfare of others

-- Recklessness;
+- Recklessness

-- A failure to plan ahead; and
+- A failure to plan ahead and

-- Irritability and aggressiveness
+- Irritability and aggressiveness.

-People with Borderline Personality Disorder (BPD) are characterised by the presence of five or more of the following criteria (with diagnosis possible in childhood);
+People with Borderline Personality Disorder (BPD) are characterised by the presence of five or more of the following criteria (with diagnosis possible in childhood):

-- Frantic efforts to avoid real or imagined abandonment;
+- Frantic efforts to avoid real or imagined abandonment

-- Pattern of unstable and intense personal relationships;
+- Pattern of unstable and intense personal relationships

-- Unstable self-image;
+- Unstable self-image

 - Impulsivity in more than one way that is self-damaging

-- Suicidal or self-harming behaviour;
+- Suicidal or self-harming behaviour

-- Affective instability;
+- Affective instability

-- Chronic feelings of emptiness;
+- Chronic feelings of emptiness

-- Anger; and
+- Anger and

 - Paranoid thoughts or severe dissociative symptoms (quasi-psychotic).

 Nationally only 0.3 of respondents were diagnosed as having antisocial personality disorder and 0.4% as having borderline personality disorder.
-In Kent there are a predicted 3,713 people with antisocial personality disorder and 4841 people with borderline personality disorder.
+In Kent there are a predicted 3,713 people with antisocial personality disorder and 4841 people with borderline personality disorder (see figures 31, 32 and 33).